-We have audited the financial statements of British Salt Limited ("the Company") for the year ended 31 March 2020 which comprise the profit and loss account, the statement of other comprehensive income, the balance sheet, the statement of changes in equity, the cash flow statement and related notes, including the accounting policies in note 3.
+We have audited the financial statements of Cheshire Salt Holdings Limited ("the Company") for the year ended 31 March 2020 which comprise the Consolidated profit and loss account, the Consolidated statement of other comprehensive income, the Consolidated balance sheet, the Consolidated statement of changes in equity, the Consolidated cash flow statement, the Company balance sheet, the Company statement of changes in equity and related notes, including the accounting policies in note 3.

-In our opinion the financial statements:
+In our opinion:

-- give a true and fair view of the state of the Company's affairs as at 31 March 2020 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of the Group's and of the parent Company's affairs as at 31 March 2020 and of the group's profit for the year then ended; - the Group financial statements have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs as adopted by the EU); - the parent Company financial statements have been properly prepared in accordance with IFRSs as adopted by the EU and as applied in accordance with the provisions of the Companies Act 2006; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.